erricrr/instrument_classification/README.md

 ## Usage

-### Load and Run Locally
+### Set Up and Run Locally

-1. Start the FastAPI server using Uvicorn, run the following command in one terminal:
+1. Open a terminal and start the FastAPI server using Uvicorn:
    ```sh
    uvicorn api.fast_api:app --reload
    ```
-2. Run Streamlit in a different terminal:
+2. In a separate terminal, start the Streamlit application:
    ```sh
    streamlit run interface/app.py
    ```